 Justin Scaini

-Executive Vice President, Culture and Chief Strategy OfficerJustin Scaini
+Group Head and Executive Vice President, Strategy, Innovation and TransformationJustin Scaini

-Executive Vice President, Culture and Chief Strategy OfficerJustin Scaini brings extensive consulting, financial services and health care experience to Kids Help Phone as the Executive Vice President, Culture and Chief Strategy Officer.
+Group Head and Executive Vice President, Strategy, Innovation and TransformationJustin Scaini brings extensive consulting, financial services and health care experience to Kids Help Phone as the Group Head and Executive Vice President, Strategy, Innovation and Transformation.
 He joined the organization in 2021 and supports young people across Canada by leading the design and coordinated implementation of Kids Help Phone’s strategic portfolio of projects and initiatives.

 Justin holds a Bachelor of Science, Honours from Queen’s University and a Master of Health Science in Health Administration from the University of Toronto.
 Justin started his career as a management consultant at Accenture.
 He then made the leap into health services where he designed and led Capitalize for Kids’ pro-bono consulting program.
 This enabled him to help 30+ mental health organizations and government partners build capacity.
 Most recently, Justin was a senior strategy consultant at Mackenzie Health, supporting the organization through the COVID-19 pandemic and the opening of the Cortellucci Vaughan Hospital.